kuuuurt/android-example-marvel-characters/README.md

 **data** -  contains data models and repositories for getting data

-**framework** - contains Activities/Fragments and their corresponding ViewModels and Adapters for the presentation layer
+**framework** - contains implementation details for network and db layer (Retrofit/Room/SQLDelight/Realm)

 **di** - contains classes for dependency injection.
 In this case, Dagger's components and modules.